TheJoy1221/doc_classification/README.md

-# 🧠 PDFMaster
+# 🧠 Doc_classification

-**PDFMaster** is an intelligent document processing pipeline for scanned and text-based PDFs.
+**Doc_classification** is an intelligent document processing pipeline for scanned and text-based PDFs.
 It uses a hybrid transformer + GPT-based approach to classify documents as **Invoices** or **Other**, with fallback OCR strategies and audit logging.

 ---